wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 #### Presence Penalty

 As you can probably tell by now, the sampling techniques used in LLMs are complex.
-And it gets's worse.
+And it gets even more complex.
 Let me add one more variable to the mix, presence penalty.
 A positive presence penalty reduces the probability value of a token that was seen before in the output.
 This forces candidate tokens lower in the selection ranking for the Top-P sampling process.
 It is less likely that you see the same token in the output if you provide a positive value for the presence penalty.